+Date: ,

-Cabot Corporation and [applicable Designated Borrower] The Lenders party to the Credit Agreement referred to below Ladies and Gentlemen: This Designated Borrower Notice is made and delivered pursuant to Section 2.23(b) of that certain Credit Agreement, dated as of October 3, 2014 (as amended, restated, supplemented or otherwise modified from time to time, the "Credit Agreement"), among Cabot Corporation, a Delaware corporation (the "Company"), certain of its Subsidiaries from time to time party thereto (each a "Designated Borrower" and together with the Company, the "Borrowers"), the Lenders party thereto and JPMorgan Chase Bank, N.A., as Administrative Agent (the "Administrative Agent").
-All capitalized terms used in this Designated Borrower Notice and not otherwise defined herein shall have the meanings assigned to them in the Credit Agreement.
-The Administrative Agent hereby notifies the Company and the Lenders that effective as of [], 20[], [] shall constitute a Designated Borrower for purposes of the Credit Agreement and may receive Loans for its account on the terms and conditions set forth in the Credit Agreement; provided that, pursuant to Section 2.23(b) of the Credit Agreement, no Borrowing Request may be submitted on behalf of such Designated Borrower until the date that is five (5) Business Days after the effective date set forth in this paragraph.
-This Designated Borrower Notice shall constitute a Loan Document under the Credit Agreement.
-JPMORGAN CHASE BANK, N.A., as Administrative Agent By: Title: Exhibit D - Page 1
+To: Cabot Corporation and [applicable Designated Borrower]

+The Lenders party to the Credit Agreement referred to below

+Ladies and Gentlemen:

+" Cor Lend Borr Desi Agre This Designated Borrower Notice is made and delivered pursuant to Section 2.23(b) of that certain Credit Agreement, dated as of Conded, restated, supplemented or otherwise modified from time to time, the " Credit Agreement "), among Cabot Corporation, a Delawate mpany."), certain of its Subsidiaries from time to time party thereto (each a " Designated Borrower " and together with the Company, the ders party thereto and JPMorgan Chase Bank, N.A., as Administrative Agent (the " Administrative Agent ").
+All capitalized terms used to work Notice and not otherwise defined herein shall have the meanings assigned to them in the Credit Agreement.
+The Administrative Agent hereby notifies the Company and the Lenders that effective as of [are corporation ne " Borrowers I in this Design constitute a the Credit on (the s "), the gnated

+JPMORGAN CHASE BANK, N.A., as Administrative Agent

+Ву:

+Title:

+Exhibit D - Page 1